Propagation of Singularity with Normally Hyperbolic Trapping

 \section{Positive commutator argument}

 We start our positive commutator argument.
 In proofs below, we first assume that the priori $-N$ order regularity of $v$ is high enough to justify integration by parts and pairing in our proof.
 Specifically, $-N=s-\frac{1}{2}$ is sufficient.
-And we apply the regularization technique to justify the general $N$ case.
+Later, we use a regularization argument to justify the general $N$ case.

-In the first step, we use the energy away from the front face to control the energy on the front face.
-The second step is divided into three parts: Section \ref{sec_step2.1} to Section \ref{sec_step2.3}.
-In Section \ref{sec_step2.1}, we an estimate near the front face.
-In the second part, we consider the dynamics of $\tilde{\phi}^u:=\phi^u/|\hat{\rho}|^\alpha$.
-In Section \ref{sec_step2.2}, we control the energy on $\Gamma$ by the energy on the region away from $\Gamma^s$.
-In Section \ref{sec_step2.3}, we obtain a `reversed' version of (\ref{est6}), using the propagation estimate of $H_p$ again.
-In Section \ref{sec_Combine}, we combine estimates in previous steps and obtain the estimate in Theorem \ref{thm_kds_est}.
-Lastly, in Section \ref{sec_regularization}, we use the regularization to remove the priori regularity assumption on $v$.